MediaMath/strand/docs/articles/data_comps_using_sync.md

-# Using MM-Sync
+# Using mm-sync

 ## Overview

-MM-Sync provides a higher level API similar to jQuery or Backbone in terms of having pre-configured XHR calls for the most common RESTful scenarios.
+mm-sync provides a higher level API similar to jQuery or Backbone in terms of having pre-configured XHR calls for the most common RESTful scenarios.
 Sync is designed heavily around 2-way binding so virtually all of the request params can be manipulated via the DOM (and thus via 2-way binding) as we will see in the examples.

 Sync is used as the base class for all 'adapters' which provide API specific implementations of sync that are usable with mm-model and mm-collection.
 For more information on extending mm-sync please see [creating adapters](data_comps_creating_adapters.html).